 Nearly 150 centenarian voters identified in Delhi: CEO office

-Ahead of the February 8 elections in Delhi, nearly 150 centenarian voters have been identified by poll authorities, officials said on Tuesday.
-According to sources, these 150 centenarians have been identified and verified, and figures will be updated once the entire verification process is over.
+Ahead of the February 8 elections in Delhi, nearly 150 centenarian voters have been identified by poll authorities, with the oldest by far being a 110-year-old woman, officials said on Tuesday.
+According to sources in the Delhi CEO Office, these 150 centenarians have been identified and verified, and figures will be updated once the entire verification process is over.

 During physical verification, officials check if such voters are alive or still living in Delhi.
-Delhi CEO Ranbir Singh said these voters will be extended all the facilities they enjoyed in the 2019 Lok Sabha elections.
+"A total of 147 voters, 72 males and 75 females, have been identified and verified as centenarians.
+Kalitara Mandal, 110, a resident of Greater Kailash is by far the oldest voter," a senior official told PTI.

 "But if such voters are still eager to vote despite their frailty, we will make all possible arrangements to ensure they exercise their franchise.
 They will also be given priority in voting, so they don't have to stand in line," he said.
 At polling stations, they will be greeted with bouquets and election staff would take selfies with them, he said.